JSAbrahams/mamba/README.md

                              If no input given, current directory used as input directory.
     -o, --output <OUTPUT>    Output directory to store Python files.
                              Output directory structure reflects input directory structure.
-                             If no output given, 'target' directory created in current directory and is used as ouput.
+                             If no output given, 'target' directory created in current directory.
 ```

 You can type `mamba -help` for a message containing roughly the above information.